This is the story of how I became a writer…

 Every day I read this: “Foster parents wanted.”

 It took a couple months to broach the subject with Brian.
 What if I don’t go back to work full-time?
 What if I do something less stressful?
 We can cut back on our frivolous spending and still be comfortable.
 We have this big house with all this space, most of which we don’t use.
 What if we open up our home to a kid who doesn’t have one?

 We chose the foster care agency, the Bair Foundation, because it was recommended by someone from our church.
 Soon enough our interviews were complete and our parenting classes began.
-The folks at Bair were in full agreement.
-Brian and I would take two placements—teenagers between the ages of 13 and 18.
+The folks at Bair were in full agreement, Brian and I would take two placements—teenagers between the ages of 13 and 18.
 This was where we would be the best fit, both for the kids and for us.
 Brian and I certainly didn’t want anything to do with wiping snotty noses or diapering.
 No, we would do better with kids who were, for the most part, physically self-sufficient.
 We would be better with kids who primarily needed emotional mentoring.
 The older kids, too, were the ones other families were least likely to take in, weren’t they?
 And after all, what teenage boy wouldn’t admire an athlete and a drummer?
-Brian was both!
+Brian is both!

 By November we were on the last leg of our 80 plus hours’ worth of classes.
 It was then that I received an email from our main contact at Bair.
 It said, “We have a sibling group of four and we thought of you and Brian.
 The kids are a boy 9, a girl 7, a boy 6, and a boy 4.
 What do you think?”

 Yeah, well, I read that e-mail and started to cry.
 I forwarded it to Brian.
 I forwarded it to a close friend, one who’d been super supportive of what we were planning to do, and I wrote, “These are our kids.”